samerlahoud/tutorial-lpwan-iot/SPECTS-18/technical-specs.md

 #### Example

 A device just transmitted a 0.5 s long frame on one default channel.
 This channel is in a sub-band allowing 1% duty-cycle.
 Therefore this whole sub-band (868 – 868.6) will be unavailable for 49.5 s

+### How LoRaWAN Supports Massive Number of Low-Rate Devices
+- Trading off data rate for coverage
+    -  Higher spreading factors lead to lower sensitivity and larger coverage
+    -  Lower spreading factors lead to higher data rates
+- How to increase network capacity?
+    - LoRaWAN uses multiple orthogonal spreading factors simultaneously on the same channel

+### How LoRa Enables Low Device Complexity and Cost?
+- Reduce baseband processing complexity through:
+    - limiting message size: maximum application payload size between 51 and 222 bytes, depending on the spreading factor
+    - using simple channel codes: Hamming code
+    - simple modulation: LoRa
+    - supporting only half-duplex operation: no simultaneous transmission and reception
+- Reduce RF processing complexity and cost through:
+    - using one transmit-and-receive antenna
+    - not using a duplexer (since only half-duplex operation is supported)
+    - on-chip integrating power amplifier $\Rightarrow$ single-chip modem implementation (since transmit power is limited)

 ## LoRaWAN Physical Architecture